jbclements/portaudio-x86_64-linux/README.md

-# portaudio-x86_64-linux
+# portaudio-x86_64-macosx
-linux libraries (okay, just the one) for portaudio
+native libraries for portaudio on the x86_64 Linux platform